 North Cornwall · TR6

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Perranporth, that work is shaped by the place itself — Perranporth is a north coast surf village with a vast three-mile beach backed by Penhale Sands, a busy summer population and a planning landscape shaped by holiday-let pressure, with a building stock that leans toward 1930s and 1950s coastal bungalows and Victorian terraces above the village.
+In Perranporth, that work is shaped by the place itself — Perranporth is a north coast surf village with a vast three-mile beach backed by Penhale Sands, a busy summer population and a planning landscape shaped by holiday-let pressure, with a building stock that leans toward 1930s and 1950s coastal bungalows and architect-designed dune-edge homes.

 • Cornwall AONB